-In a small bowl, whisk together the tahini, lemon juice, olive oil, water, salt, garlic, and cumin until smooth and creamy.
-If the dressing isn’t emulsifying, add a ¼ teaspoon of water at a time, whisking to incorporate.
+Make the dressing: In a small bowl, whisk together the tahini, lemon juice, orange juice, olive oil, honey and salt until smooth and creamy.
+Add the garlic clove, if desired, and lightly macerate into dressing.
 Set aside.

 In a medium bowl, combine the arugula, mâche (if using), radishes, green onion, and sesame seeds.
 Pour the dressing over the salad and toss gently to coat.
 Transfer the salad to two plates and top with the salmon fillets.
 (The salmon will keep well in an airtight container in the refrigerator for up to 2 days).

 Per Serving: Calories 310; Total Fat 18 g; Sat Fat 2.5 g; Protein 31 g; Carb 4 g; Fiber 1 g; Sugars 3 g; Cholesterol 80 mg; Sodium 500 mg